 Does Chromatic tell me when snapshots are different between browsers?

-This has significant trade offs.
-Teams that try to verify consistency between browsers end up encountering false positives due to inherent browser/device/OS differences like anti-aliasing and font rendering.
-Or they require workarounds like loosening diff thresholds which result in false negatives.
+This has significant trade-offs.
+Teams that try to verify consistency across browsers end up encountering false positives due to inherent browser/device/OS differences (e.g., font rendering, anti-aliasing) or require workarounds like adjusting the diff thresholds, resulting in false positives.

 Chromatic does not programmatically compare snapshots from different browsers against each other.
 Instead, we compare the snapshots for each browser against the baseline for that browser.